KareenGh/Computer-Graphics/Assignment1Report/Assignment1Report_part3.md

 ### T1 in World frame and T2 in Model frame:
 ![WorldModel](https://github.com/HaifaGraphicsCourses/computer-graphics-2023-rashilmbariky/blob/master/Assignment1Report/3C.5%20-%20WorldModel.png)

+We can see that there is a difference in the location of thu bunny, and that shows the difference between the transformations in the local and world frame.

 ## 6. Implement and display the bounding box of the object, in local and world coordinates.
 Demonstrate the differences between them.

 #### This is a picture of bounding box of bunny object: